THE 1930s

 1933

 Henry Clay Allison was a chiropractor by trade, but he also had a huge passion for radio.
-He purchased KFJZ from its founder Bill Branch in 1928, only to turn around and sell the station a little over a year later for a profit of $10,000.
+He purchased KFJZ from its founder Bill Branch in 1928, only to turn around and sell the station to former Fort Worth mayor and department store owner H.C.
+Meacham a little over a year later for a profit of $10,000.
 However, Allison was not done with radio yet.

 (special thanks to Jeff Miller for his detective work on KYRO!)